chrisjq/logger-js/README.md

 # logger-js

-Java style logger for node.js
+Java style logger for node.js/react native

 Parameter {0}, {1}, {2} ... {number} replaced with strings of values of objects(JSON output) or variables passed to function.